The Franchise Registration Process: Some Steps to Follow

 The Need for a Unified FDD: Understand State Variations

-A critical aspect of maintaining a compliant FDD is creating a unified FDD.
-As you go through the state registration process you will find that each state may have different comments and require different disclaimers.
+As you go through the state registration process, you will find that each state may have different comments and require different disclaimers.
 The result is that your FDD may vary from state to state.
-The ultimate goal is to reconcile all of the state changes and end up with an FDD that identical among all of the registration states.
-For start-up franchisors this process may take some time but unification needs to be an absolute goal that you and your franchise team or franchise lawyers focus on.
+Your franchise compliance goal should be to reconcile all of the state changes and end up with a unified FDD that is the same among all of the registration states.
+For start-up franchisors, this process may take some time as you go through the initial registration process.

 Uniform Franchise Registration Application

-Although each franchise registration lists and identifies their franchise registration requirements, forms and filing fees, the forms and instructions upon which your registration application will be based are published by NASAA.
+Although each franchise registration state lists and identifies its franchise registration requirements, forms, and filing fees; the forms and instructions upon which your registration application will be based are published by NASAA.
 There is variation among the states regarding certain disclosure requirements and supplements to the NASAA forms.
-Generally, though your franchise registration application will include the following forms:
+Generally, your franchise registration application will include the following forms:

 - Uniform Franchise Registration Application page with data on the franchisor;